jashmenn/git-style-binaries/README.markdown

 documentation](http://trollop.rubyforge.org/) for information on how to setup the options and flags.

+## Callbacks

+Callbacks are available on the primary and subcommands.
+Available callbacks currently are before/after_run.
+These execute before the run block of the command parser and take take one argument, which is the command itself

 ## The `run` block

 To get the 'introspection' on the individual binaries every binary is `load`ed